readme-ai

 Google Gemini

-Generate a Google API key and set it as the environment variable GOOGLE_API_KEY
+Generate a Google API key and set the following environment variables:

 โฏ export GOOGLE_API_KEY=<your_api_key>